When Is the Deadline for the NSF Graduate Research Fellowship Program? Your Complete Guide

 What graduate programs are eligible for the NSF GRFP?

 The GRFP supports students in full-time, research-based, degree-granting graduate programs in the STEM and STEM education fields.
-NSF does not accept applications regarding practice-oriented professional degrees such as medicine, dentistry, law, and public health.
-Degree programs focused on clinical practice, counseling, social work, patient-oriented research, epidemiological and medical behavioral studies, outcomes research, and health-services research are not eligible.
+NSF does not accept applications regarding practice-oriented professional degrees such as medical, dental, law, and public health.
+Research that is focused on clinical practice, counseling, social work, patient-oriented research, epidemiological and medical behavioral studies, outcomes research, and health services research is not eligible.

-Eligible areas of psychology include: clinical psychological science, cognitive neuroscience, cognitive psychology, comparative psychology, computational psychology, developmental psychology, industrial/organizational, neuropsychology, perception and psychophysics, personality and individual differences, physiological psychology, psycholinguistics, social/affective neuroscience, quantitative psychology, social psychology, and other fields of psychology.
+Eligible fields within psychology include: cognitive neuroscience, cognitive psychology, comparative psychology, computational psychology, developmental psychology, industrial/organizational, neuropsychology, perception and psychophysics, personality and individual differences, physiological psychology, psycholinguistics, social/affective neuroscience, quantitative psychology, and social psychology.

 What is required for the NSF GRFP application?